sayed-amin/OnlineJudgeBackend/README.md

 ### 2. **Server Side (Node.js with Docker and Redis)**

-   - Navigate to the `server` directory:
+   - Navigate to the `OnlineJudgeFrontend` directory:
      ```bash
-     cd server
+     cd OnlineJudgeFrontend
      ```
    - Install all dependencies:
      ```bash